DrSuperMario/CV_Mario/Readme.md

-## CV in Jupyter notebook
+## CV in Jupyter notebomd
-# By Mario Muuk aka DrSuperMario
+By Mario Muuk aka DrSuperMario